 At the Stockbridge Bridge, abutment displacements and rotations were less than the other two bridges tested - Middlesex Bridge and East Montpelier Bridge.
-This would be expected in a 2-span versus single span structure.
+This is likely due to it being a two-span versus single span structure.
+Table 6-6 shows the summary of substructure response compared to FEM results.

 Longitudinal abutment rotations shifted directions (towards river or towards backfill) depending on the truck location.
 Maximum abutment rotation in the transverse direction was 25% of maximum longitudinal abutment rotations.
 Pile deflections were only monitored at upstream and downstream piles below Abutment 1.
+Figure 6-24 shows the deflected shape of the bridge substructure for load cases that generated the maximum response and displays both field data and FEM results.
 Piles moved towards the backfill while the trucks were located on span adjacent to the piles.
 However, displacements were towards the span as the truck moved onto the further span.
 Displacements at the upstream pile were higher than downstream pile when the trucks were at the same relative location to the pile.
 Transverse pile displacements were minimal with a maximum of 0.127 mm (0.005 in).
-Figure 6-20 shows the deflected shape of the bridge substructure for load cases that generated the maximum response.
-Pile stresses were generally higher for upstream piles with a maximum pile stress of 3.15 ksi which was recorded at the top of upstream pile below Abutment 2.
-Also the data showed that pile stresses for both sides of the bridge.
+While the FEM predicted greater displacements than field data showed, the values were all low showing that substructure displacement is minimal during live load testing.
+Pile stresses were generally higher for upstream piles with a maximum pile stress of 21.7 MPa (3.1 ksi) which was recorded at the top of upstream pile below Abutment 2.
+Also the data showed that pile stresses at Abutment 2 were higher than those at Abutment 1.
+Figure 6-25 shows the resultant pile stresses for both sides of the bridge.

-Figure 6-20: Substructure Displacement at Abutment 1, a) Longitudinal, b) Transverse
+Figure 6-24: Substructure Displacement at Abutment 1, a) Longitudinal, b) Transverse

-Figure 6-21: Resultant Stresses at Abutment 1 Piles and Abutment 2 Piles
+Figure 6-25: Resultant Stresses at Abutment 1 Piles and Abutment 2 Piles

 The Stockbridge Bridge has a geofoam layer installed between the abutment wall and backfill.
 Earth pressure cells attached to the abutment walls are therefore covered with the geofoam material.
 During load testing, earth pressure readings in the field were small with a maximum pressure of 1.52 KPa (0.22 psi).
 However, the gages attached to the wingwalls recorded higher pressures.
 Maximum recorded earth pressures at wingwall were as high as 23.4 KPa (3.4 psi).
 The difference between earth pressure between abutments and wingwalls may be caused by transverse movement of abutments of the curved bridge.
+Maximum pressures behind the wingwalls were larger in field than FEM results, with a maximum difference of 8.27 KPa (1.2 psi).